 People go through one of our Workshops to learn about and actually experience the construction of a Monolithic Dome.
 Some actually want to start a dome-building business of their own.
 But what should they start with?
 What’s their first product – a Monolithic Dome home?
 That sounds far too complicated for most beginners.

-When David South founded Domes for the World in 2005, he envisioned the construction of safe, low-cost dome homes for the poorest people on the planet.
-His vision has turned into reality as EcoShell domes have been built in countries like Indonesia, Ethiopia, Mongolia, Sudan, Sri Lanka and Bolivia
+When Rebecca South founded Domes for the World in 2005, she was building on the vision of her father, David B. South.
+He envisioned the construction of safe, low-cost dome homes for the poorest people on the planet.
+His vision has turned into reality as EcoShell domes have been built in countries like Indonesia, Ethiopia, Mongolia, Sudan, Sri Lanka and Bolivia.

 One of our recent workshop attendees submitted a slide show that shows the construction of a Monolithic Gazebo.
 Monolithic Gazebos are constructed using the Ecoshell I construction method.
 This Monolithic structure as well as a Monolithic Grow Dome were constructed by the workshop attendees during the September 2011 Workshop.